John is the human companion of his beloved dog Kacey. He likes to share tips on how to bond with your best friend.

-Some people take dogs for granted when it comes to your mental well being—spend a day without your dog and see just how your mood changes.
-This article will hopefully help to highlight where your dog can help to improve your mood in ways which you may not have noticed before.
+Some people take dogs for granted when it comes to your mental well-being—spend a day without your dog and see just how your mood changes.
+Hopefully, this article will highlight where your dog can help improve your mood in ways which you may not have noticed before.

 1. You Always Have Someone

 Your dog has a level of loyalty to you that simply cannot be rivaled.
 In fact, most dogs are so loyal that they would put their life on the line for you.
-This means that when you are having a day where you feel particularly low or isolated, just look over to your pooch who will more than likely be staring at you with their tail wagging away.
+This means that when you have a day where you feel particularly low or isolated, just look over to your pooch, who will more than likely be staring at you with their tail wagging away.

 I have found that even on my darkest of days when I have felt so isolated and low, that just looking over at my dog Kacey can help to remind me that I need to pick myself up and dust myself off because my best friend is right next to me, depending on me!

 Unlike humans that come and go, your dog will always be by your side, reminding you that you are wanted, needed, and more importantly, loved.

 2. Their Affection Brightens Your Day

 Dogs show affection to you in a multitude of ways.
 On the days that you need a little pick me up, their display of love can really help to bring a smile to your face (no matter how low you are feeling).

 Again, a dog's affection is on par with their level of loyalty.
 They have such a high level of love to offer you and will show it in such a variety of ways that it is hard not to notice.
 I have found that some days when I am feeling a bit low, just knowing I am loved by this animal that does not speak a word of English (although, at times, I am convinced she is fluent in it) just makes my world seem brighter.